-- Truth: where the statements make are ‘substantially true’;
+- Truth: where the statements made are ‘substantially true’;

-- Honest opinion: communications which are opinions rather than statements of fact and are based on proper material;
+- Honest opinion: where the statements are opinions rather than statements of fact;

-- Absolute privilege: statements that are made in circumstances covered by absolute privilege, such as communications made in court proceedings; and
+- Absolute privilege: where the statements are made in circumstances covered by absolute privilege, such as communications made in court proceedings; and

 Defending a defamation action can be complex and time consuming, so it is essential to seek legal advice before you commence proceedings.